Adam Streisand

-Adam Fredric Streisand (born June 9, 1963, in New York City) is an American trial attorney notable for his involvement in high profile litigation with regard to private wealth disputes, fiduciary litigation, business succession and "partnership disputes and litigation involving trusts, estates and conservatorships."
+Adam Fredric Streisand (born June 9, 1963, in New York City) is an American trial attorney notable for his involvement in high-profile litigation with regard to private wealth disputes, fiduciary litigation, business succession and "partnership disputes and litigation involving trusts, estates and conservatorships."
+He is a partner at the international law firm Sheppard, which he joined in 2015.

 He is credited with preserving both NBA franchises in Los Angeles, having represented former Microsoft CEO Steve Ballmer at trial against Donald Sterling over the Los Angeles Clippers, and Jeanie Buss in litigation over control of the Los Angeles Lakers.
 Streisand also represented Dea Spanos Berberian and Georgia Angelos in litigation involving succession and control over the LA Chargers and Baltimore Orioles, respectively.
 Streisand is one of the most influential people in Los Angeles, due to his involvement in battles over the estates of the rich and famous, including Michael Jackson, Tom Petty, Hugh Hefner, Muhammad Ali, Ray Charles, Marilyn Monroe, Marlon Brando, Douglas Tompkins, Barry White, Dennis Hopper, Michael Crichton, Anna Nicole Smith, Rodney Dangerfield, Rock Hudson, Joey Bishop, Bing Crosby, Gore Vidal, Carroll Shelby, Alan Thicke, Terry Semel, Allen Paulson, and others.

 Career

 Early career

 Streisand graduated from Trinity College in Hartford, Connecticut, with a BA in history.
 During college, he studied at the Sorbonne in Paris for one academic year.
 After college, he served as legislative aide to U.S. Senator Barbara Mikulski (D-Md).
 Streisand graduated cum laude from the American University Washington College of Law as a member of its honor society and as an editor of its law review.

-Streisand began his legal career in entertainment litigation.
+Streisand began his legal career in entertainment litigation with the law firm Loeb & Loeb.
 On behalf of his clients, Beastie Boys and Capitol Records, Streisand won the first digital sampling case in the U.S. Courts of Appeals, Newton v.
 Diamond, et al. Streisand won a palimony case for comedian Bill Maher brought by former girlfriend, Coco Johnson.
 Streisand achieved a significant settlement against Faye Dunaway, Terrence McNally and others over the film rights to the stage play Master Class for producer Lester Persky.
 Streisand successfully defended Diana Ross in a copyright infringement action by photographer Art Shay.
 He successfully litigated a copyright infringement action for BMG Music Publishing against Melissa Etheridge.
 Streisand represented Quincy Jones, the key witness in the defamation trial by Steve Wynn against "Girls Gone Wild" creator Joe Francis, in which the jury returned a $40 million verdict.
 Streisand obtained an injunction for Jacques Cousteau against the use of the Cousteau name in connection with a Fiji resort against Jean-Michel Cousteau and others.
 Britney Spears retained Streisand in connection with the petition to establish a conservatorship over the singer.
 Streisand successfully represented Kobe Bryant in a defamation action.